Why are growing numbers of people choosing to buy seeds from Irish Seed Savers?

 Browse Seeds

-• A beautiful and unusual variety with its distinctive red stalks and bright green leaves.
+• A beautiful and unusual variety with distinctive red stalks and bright green leaves.
 This robust celery, more tender and juicy than might be expected from a red variety, is lovely addition to the garden.
 The stunning burgundy stalks are perfect in soups and salads, and retain their colour even after cooking.
-Certified Organic Average seeds per pack 500
+Certified Organic Average Seeds Per Pack: 500

 • A traditional French cultivar, grown originally in the alluvial plains of the Seine River in Normandy.
 It has quite short, wide, chunky stems, and lovely bright green foliage.
 Good for autumn harvesting, this flavoursome leek is well worth growing.

 • A hardy landrace parsley from an Armenian market place (as the name suggests, Yerevan being the capital of Armenia).
 Flat-leaved, with great flavour and large clumps.
 We grew the plants outside and were able to harvest leaves from this hardy variety all through winter.
-BIENNIAL Certified Organic Average seeds per pack 200
+Certified Organic Average Seeds Per Pack: 200

 • Angelica